Starting now: Plot

 Barry takes the attacker's corpse and buries it in the outskirts of Los Angeles, only to be confronted by Albert.
-Holding him at gunpoint, Albert berates him over Chris' death and the murders he has committed, as Barry collapses.
-Albert then chooses to forgive Barry, telling him that he has a daughter now who wouldn't be alive if Barry hadn't saved him in Korangal Valley.
+Holding him at gunpoint, Albert berates him over Chris' death and the murders he has committed.
+Albert then chooses to forgive Barry, telling him that he has a daughter now who would not be alive if Barry had not saved him in Korangal Valley.
 However, he tells Barry that he needs to stop being a hitman "starting now" (Note: The same phrase that Barry tells himself several times in the first season when he tries to quit contract killing.) and leaves Barry sobbing.

 That night, Barry calls Sally, telling her everything will be fine and makes plans to leave town together.
 Unbeknownst to Barry, Sally has boarded a plane back to her hometown, Joplin, Missouri.
 He then receives a call from Jim, who wants to meet immediately with him.
 Barry hangs up and calls Gene, who cryptically states that Jim is trying to ruin their lives and that they need to stop him.
 Barry arrives and takes the handgun from Gene, telling him to go home, despite Gene telling him not to go in the house as Jim knows Barry killed Janice.
 Barry enters the house and aims the gun at Jim, only to be ambushed by a police squad led by Dunn.
 Seeing Gene staring at him, Barry realizes he was tricked.
 As Barry is taken away, Gene and Jim share a moment of bittersweet relief.